OpusCapita/react-crudeditor/README.md

 View ID | Description
 ---|---
-search | Search criteria and result create | New entity item creation edit | Existing entity item editing show | The same as *edit* but in read-only mode error | Error page
+search | Search criteria and result create | New entity instance creation edit | Existing entity instance editing show | The same as *edit* but in read-only mode error | Error page